 If you’re interested in learning more about realtor commission in Florida, you’ve come to the right place.
 Read on to learn more about the average commission, who pays the commission, and more.
 There’s a lot to cover, so let’s get started right away.

-Real estate commissions come in as a percentage of the home’s price.
-In Florida, real estate agents will get a commission that is 5%-6% of the home’s selling price.
+Florida realtor commission is usually 5% to 6% of the home’s selling price.
 For example, if a home sells for $500,000, a real estate agent might get $25,000 when the sale closes.

 However, real estate agents often don’t get all of this commission.
 If there are two agents with the buyer and seller, the commission splits.
 An agent that works for a brokerage will have to pay them for assistance.